MANTRA-Chain/mantrachain/x/lpfarm/spec/07_txs_flows.md

 Note over LP Farm module, Bank module: The transfer IS NOT restricted by the guard module LP Farm module-->>-Creator: Success
 ```

+Withdraw farming rewards from an existing farming plan.